Health Insurance in Auckland

 Waiting Times

-Auckland's public health system prioritizes cases by clinical urgency rather than waiting time.
-This means urgent cases receive rapid treatment, but lower-priority elective procedures face substantial delays.
-A hip replacement might involve 12-18 months from specialist referral to surgery through the public system, while private patients typically receive surgery within 4-8 weeks.
-Cataract surgery, one of Auckland's most common elective procedures, averages 6-12 months publicly versus 2-4 weeks privately.
+Auckland's public health system prioritises cases by clinical urgency rather than waiting time.
+This means urgent cases receive rapid treatment, but lower-priority elective procedures can face substantial delays.
+Common elective procedures like hip replacements and cataract surgery can involve lengthy public-system waits, while private patients typically receive surgery much sooner — see Te Whatu Ora for current wait-time data.

 Specialist consultations show similar patterns.
-Public specialist appointments can involve 3-6 month waits for non-urgent referrals, while private specialists typically see patients within 1-2 weeks of GP referral.
+Public specialist appointments can involve lengthy waits for non-urgent referrals, while private specialists typically see patients much sooner after GP referral.
 For Auckland residents dealing with chronic pain, deteriorating conditions, or quality-of-life issues, these waiting time differences substantially impact wellbeing and daily functioning.

 Choice and Control